Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Feeding Fluff.

 With her recent dental surgery Fluff would eat nothing at all when it was first done - she had an infected ulcer in her mouth.
 She looked very sorry for herself indeed, but I could get her to take very soft food from a spoon - a small amount 4 times a day.
 She went back to the vet after 5 days because she still wasn't producing any droppings and the vet gave her an injection that can help get the gut moving.
 After a week she started to take raisins and I stopped feeding her to encourage her to feed herself, but she lost weight rapidly and I started again.
 However part of the weight loss was due to her starting to produce droppings again.
 I cut down to two feeds a day and at two weeks she was starting to eat her pellets.
 I cut it to feed a day for another week and stopped all together by 3 weeks, by which time she was showing signs of chewing some toys a bit.
 I got 25g on her whilst spoon feeding, but she dropped 20g again when I stopped.
 However after a few nerve wracking days when her weight stabilized she started to gain again.
 One of the problems can be that the chinchilla associates eating with pain and if you are stopping them from being hungry by feeding them softened food they haven't got the motivation to start eating again.
 However, long term feeding of soft food will stop the molars wearing down properly and can make teeth problems worse so it is vital to spoon feed for as little time as possible.
+With hindsight I should probably have been a little braver and stopped sooner.
 Because it was caught quickly Fluff was nearly 600g in weight even after the operation.
-Some chinchillas can be under 400g, and in this case getting weight on them can sometimes be the most important thing.
+Some chinchillas can be under 400g, and in this case getting weight on them can sometimes be the more important.

 Making a Feed.

 Specialist emergency feeds that you mix with water and contain additional fibre, nutrients and probiotics are available, such as Supreme Science Recovery and Oxbow Critical care.
-These are excellent, but quite expensive and not always easy to get hold of in a hurry - some vets do stock them or try the Pet Shopping page for sites.
+These are excellent, but quite expensive and not always easy to get hold of in a hurry.
 The simplest form of feed is to soak pellets in warm water (preferably pre-boiled and cooled from a kettle to kill any bacteria) until they go soft.
 But if you have a coffee grinder (or buy one, they aren't very expensive) you can do a better job.
 Grind the pellets up into a fine powder and place in a bowl.
 Then grind up some alfalfa and/or hay - you may need to chop it with scissors before putting it into the grinder.
 If you sive it after grinding you get finer pieces.
 Adding about a third of this to the mixture gives the fibre that is necessary to keep the chinchillas insides healthy.
-Oxbow Western Timothy Hay and Alfalfa Nibbles or the products supplied by Chinchillas2Home are good for this.
+Oxbow Western Timothy Hay and Alfalfa Nibbles are good for this.
+One of the advantages of making this sort of feed up is that you are feeding the chinchilla exactly what they would get in their normal diet.
+I mix this up to a sloppy paste with tepid/warm water (again preferably pre-boiled - make sure it isn't too hot).

 Back to Main Page